Kanaries/Rath/README.md

 ### Dashboard
 Generate interactive dashboards for your.
 Rath will figure out sets of visulizations of which contents are connected to each other and can be used to analysis a specific problem.

+### Graphic Walker
+Graphic Walker is a lite tableau style visual analysis interface.
+It is used for cases when users have specific analytic target or user want to analysis further result based on the recommanded results by Rath's auto insights.

+You can also use Graphic Walker as a lite tableau style analysis app independently.
+It can be used as an independent app or an embeding module.

 ## Examples

 + [DataSet: NASA - Kepler](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)